 This BMP ensures that all employees receive pollution prevention training and targeted employees receive additional training for municipal good housekeeping, pollution prevention, and Illicit Discharge Detection and Elimination (IDDE).
 It also ensures that all Fire and Rescue employees maintain basic hazardous waste training to prevent any mishandling of hazardous materials in ways that could be detrimental to the environment.
+The contractor-specific training conducted by the County was focused on reducing sediment from construction sites.
 (SED/EC)